Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 • How do you not overcook the salmon?

-A perfectly cooked salmon should be opaque and seared on the outside, and slightly pinkish on the inside.
-When you cut through the thickest part, the inside should be pink but firm (and not raw and translucent).
-The key is to bring the salmon to room temperature before cooking.
+Temperature of salmon fillet: The key is to bring the salmon to room temperature before cooking.
 A cold salmon fillet will get either overcooked and rubbery on the outside or undercooked on the inside.
 Leave it on the kitchen counter for about 15 to 20 minutes before frying.

 Smoked paprika is a milder spice than chili powder or cayenne pepper.
 It also has a characteristic savory smokiness that you’ll only get from smoked spices.
 That is the main flavor that makes this recipe special.
-In addition to smoked paprika, you can add cayenne pepper for the heat, but try not to replace it with any other spice.

 Looking for more?